Azure/impact-reporting-samples/Onboarding/Connector/Scripts/Documentation/BashScriptTsgAndFaq.md

    2. Feature flag registration
    3. Impact reporting connector resource creation

-2. **Role Creation Permissions**: To create a custom role that can read alerts generated from the subscription, one of the following roles is necessary:
+2. **User Access Administrator Permissions**: At the subscription level, this role is needed for executing steps related to:
-   1. User Access Administrator
+   1. Create the custom role that enable us to read alerts
-   2. Role Based Access Control Administrator
+   2. Assign the custom role to the Azure service principal **'AzureImpactReportingConnector'**

 In summary, a combination of these permissions will be sufficient to run the script effectively.